 The Italian Renaissance embraced two important factions: the Florentine Renaissance faction that championed "disegno" (design); and the Venetian Renaissance faction that preferred "colorito" (colour).
 The difference between these two factions can be summarized as follows:

 Poussin or Rubens?

 Not long after the French Academy was reorganized in 1661, the Renaissance debate was revived by two rival factions.
 The issue concerned which style of art was superior - that of the French artist Nicolas Poussin (1594-1665) or that of the Flemish painter Peter Paul Rubens (1577-1640).
-Poussin specialized in medium-format mythological works and classical, pastoral landscapes - see, for instance, Et in Arcadia Ego (1637, Louvre, Paris - and valued clarity and rationality above everything.
+Poussin specialized in medium-format mythological painting and classical, pastoral landscapes - see, for instance, Et in Arcadia Ego (1637, Louvre, Paris - and valued clarity and rationality above everything.
 To many, this highminded rational approach made him the perfect embodiment of the ideals of the Academy.
 Rubens, on the other hand, painted all the great religious and historical scenes with enormous verve and style, and with a wonderful eye for sumptuous colour.
 In simple terms, the question was: should Poussin's line (disegno), or Rubens' colour (colorito) predominate?
 At a higher level, the issue was about what lay at the heart of art: intellect or emotion?
 The issue was never conclusively resolved - not least because both were such exceptional artists - and it resurfaced a century and a half later

 Ingres or Delacroix?